allanfm0/screen-sound.github/README.md

     - Dictionary which is a collection of key-value pairs, where each key is unique and associated with a corresponding value.
 It's a useful data structure for storing related information that needs to be accessed based on a specific key.
     - Keys and values ​​can be of any type as long as the key is unique.
 To access the value of a given key-value pair, simply use the corresponding key.
     - We have developed a return method in C# that serves to return a specific value or object to the method caller.

+- C#: Applying Object Orientation.
+    - We developed a music template with the following attributes: name, artist, genre, duration and availability.
+We use the concept of classes and attributes to represent this information.
+    - We create a new type of variable called Music and repeat the process of assigning values ​​to its attributes.
+Again, we use the Console.WriteLine command to display the second song's information in the console.
+    - We assign a method called DisplayFichaTecnica() with void return.
+This method was created to display the song's technical sheet, that is, all information about the song is displayed on the console when we call this method.